yegor256/blog/_drafts/pitch.md

   just say that you're "like Uber, but" and your chances to score Round A will become higher.

-  * **Elon Musk**.
+  * **Imitate**.
+  Elon Musk!
 You have to mention this guy, you absolutely must.
 Try this:
   "as Elon Musk said in his book, it is very difficult to build a successful startup".
-You being aware of a wisdom like that will give them an impression that you're related to the Silicon Valley culture, which is what they want to feel.
+You, being aware of a wisdom like that, gives them an impression that you're related to the Silicon Valley culture, which is what they want to feel.
   Always try to show that Elon Musk is a role model for you.
 Having a t-shirt with his face will also help.
   BTW, don't use Steven Jobs, it's not a trend any more.
   Moreover, he is dead already.
 Stick to Musk.

-  * **Co-founders**.
+  * **Co-found**.
   You absolutely must have a co-founder, or even a few of them.
 They could be anybody.
 A room mate will work or just a friend of friend who recently quit her full time job.
 It doesn't matter who they are, as long as you